Skip to main content

 Layer 2: Conversation Compaction

 This is the core layer.
-When the number of uncompacted messages exceeds the agent's compaction trigger, the engine selects the oldest messages (preserving the most recent ones) and uses an LLM to compress them into a dense summary.
+When the number of uncompacted messages exceeds the agent's compaction trigger, the platform decides which messages to compress and which to drop — guided by a relevance score from the message analyzer.

 • Facts and decisions — what was concluded, not how the discussion went